CGA-Canada Public Practice Manual

 CGA-BC is pleased to provide answers to Frequently Asked Questions that members may have about the coming merger and the creation of the Chartered Professional Accountants of BC (CPABC).
 This FAQ will be updated as new questions come in to us.

-Practitioners are frequently regarded as the “face of CGA” and it is therefore important that they function at the highest professional level.
-At the same time, public practice can be an extremely stressful occupation.
-The stress of practice can sometimes be exacerbated by personal issues such as family concerns, health problems or substance dependency.
+Practitioners may find that public practice can be an extremely stressful occupation.
+And the stress of practice can sometimes be exacerbated by personal issues such as family concerns, health problems or substance dependency.
+To assist with these challenges, all members are being given the opportunity to participate in counselling services provided by PPC Canada (Optum Health Services Canada) Employee and Family Wellness.

-CGA-BC members have a new online resource—their peers.
-CGA-BC has added a discussion board, PeerTalk, for members to share queries and answers on professional issues.
+CGA-BC members have an online resource—their peers.
+CGA-BC has a discussion board, PeerTalk, for members to share queries and answers on professional issues.

 PeerTalk’s initial forums have been focused on our public practitioners with three forums: tax, practice management, and accounting.